digitalrebar/doc/principles/README.rst

    developer environment that makes building a working Rebar environment fast and repeatable.

-Digital Rebar (CB2) vs Rebar (CB1)?
+Digital Rebar vs Crowbar/OpenCrowbar
 -----------------------------------

-Why change to Digital Rebar?
-This new generation of Rebar is structurally different from Rebar 1 and we’ve investing substantially in refactoring the tooling, paying down technical debt and cleanup up documentation.
-Since Rebar 1 is still being actively developed, splitting the repositories allow both versions to progress with less confusion.
-The majority of the principles and deployment code is very similar, I think of Rebar as a single community.
+Some of you may remember us from Dell when we founded the Crowbar Project.
+Since Crowbar was an "MVP" and is still being actively developed by SUSE and focuses solely on installing OpenStack, splitting the repositories allow both versions to progress with less confusion.
+This new generation is structurally and philosphically different from Crowbar and we’ve investing substantially in expanding the extensibility of the architecture, refactoring the tooling, paying down technical debt and cleanup up documentation.